4n3m4i1/Industrial_Control_Dev_Boards/README.md

 - Tornado
 Waiting on the new TI M0+ parts w CAN to drop...
 (MSPM0G)

+## Software Support
+Once a design has been fabricated and verified boilerplate project templates will be included in each board's respective directory.
+Library files for on-board interfaceable components will be generally provided.
+Ensure required software is installed to reduce any compatability issues.

 ## Using Boards in Designs
 Once a design has been fabricated and verified a footprint and symbol (KiCad 7) will be included in its respective library.
 These can be used as AIO components in other projects easily.